rahulguha/tahoe/README.md

 tahoe
 =====

 node js based email queue

+We moved to bitbucket as the whole team is there --> https://bitbucket.org/rahulguha/thaoe.01